openimis/openimis_docs/web_app_vb_user_manual.rst

     `Image 93 - Selected record (blue), hovered records (yellow) - Result Panel`

   The Result Panel displays a list of all families/groups found, matching the selected criteria in the Search Panel.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image93`).
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`Image 93<image93>`).
 The leftmost record contains a hyperlink which if clicked, re-directs the user to the `Family Overview Page <#family-overview>`__ for the Family selected or if it is an historical record then the `Change Family Page <#family-group-page>`__, for detailed viewing.

-  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`image94`)
+  A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:ref:`Image 94<image94>`)

   .. _image94:
   .. figure:: /img/user_manual/image11.png